 How Long Does Recovery Take?

-Healing after LASIK surgery is typically very rapid.
+Healing after LASIK surgery is typically very rapid with minimal pain and irritation.
 Within 24-48 hours, your vision should be noticeably improved, and typically you will have a follow-up appointment scheduled.
 During those 24-48 hours, you’ll need to follow instructions from your surgeon.
 Typically you will be instructed in ways to protect your eyes (such as wearing goggles in the shower) and on appropriate medications (such as eye drops).
 Most people find they need to take it easy until their vision returns.

 What Are Some Things I Can Do While I’m Recovering?